-Opening a bank account is a very essential step to successfully managing your financial affairs.
-In this article, we will walk you through the process of opening a bank account while answering common questions that surround an account-opening process.
+Opening a bank account is an essential step to successfully managing your financial affairs.
+We walk you through the process of opening a bank account while answering common questions surrounding the process.

-- A good way to determine what account would be best for you is to access your needs and preferences for a bank account.
+- A good way to determine what account would be best for you is to assess your needs and preferences for a bank account

-- It is important to research banks and other bank providers to identify watch options they have and if those options meet your needs.
+- Research banks and other bank providers to identify what options they have and if those options meet your needs

 Each account provider may have special requirements for you to open a bank account with them.
 However, there are certain essentials you’ll need to open any type of bank account, and those are what we will be highlighting here.

 The bank needs your ID to verify your identity and other important details like your age and place of origin.
 Providing this grants uniqueness and originality to each individual’s account number and helps to avoid account scams and impersonations.

 A government-issued ID could be a passport, driver’s license, or military ID.
 While you will not drop any of this ID with the bank, you will be required to provide a photocopy, clear photo, or scanned copy of it.
 Note that your bank may have a preference for a usable government ID, or may allow you to use an ID that is not government-issued.

 The bank requires certain basic information from you, such as: